stefdasca/statement-translator/Kilonova/0000-0099/Processed_0035.md

 1 5 2 3 4     and     1 2 5 3 4
 ```
 For the third task, any of the `4` solutions is acceptable.

----

-Please double check for any potential grammar and syntax errors.